HorizonDefeated/yocto-interview/README.md

 ## Background
 We have created a build machine with some reasonable resources.
 We have provided some example command lines to get you up and running in the virtual machine prior to doing the actual exercise.

-The provider user is part of the sudoer list.
+The provided user is part of the sudoer list.
 This virtual machine has the following already installed:
 Git
 Docker Engine
 Yocto Crops Container (see https://github.com/crops/poky-container)